 Video of the Day

 Simple Design for Low-Maintenance Landscaping

 Some shrubs and plants simply require very little care to be beautiful additions to your gardens.
-Hostas offer many variations of leaves as well as soft purple flower stalks in mid to late summer.
+Hostas (Hosta spp., USDA zones 3-9) offer many variations of leaves as well as white, lavender, or purple flowers in mid to late summer.
 Just plant any one of many types of ornamental grass and watch it grow with next to no maintenance.
-Tall pampas grass planted in clumps offers a stunning, simple addition to any landscape.
+Tall pampas grass (Cortaderia selloana, zones 7-10) planted in clumps offers a stunning, simple addition to any landscape.

 Gardens should be designed for ease of mowing nearby grass.
 Add borders or edging to keep mulch in the gardens and provide a clean line between garden and grass.
 If you dislike the clipping involved along edging, use a shovel to create a trench-like, angled edge to your gardens.
 Add mulch to your gardens to retain moisture and limit the growth of weeds and your time spent weeding.

 Take a close look at your neighbors' yards to see which plant species work best in your climate.
 Native plants and those suited to your USDA hardiness zone require less care, including less watering and pest control since they've adapted to your environment.
 Take available sunlight into consideration before purchasing plants to create low-maintenance landscaping.

 Shrubs can be beautiful additions to the landscape and offer vibrant green leaves or flowers.
 Most shrubs such as azalea (Rhododendron spp.), rhododendron (Rhododendron spp.) and crepe myrtle (Lagerstroemia spp.) require very little maintenance.
 Evergreens offer the option of even less maintenance while providing interest year-round.
 Dwarf variety shrubs and trees grow slower and, as a result, require considerably less pruning.